SophieDufrane/PP2_Rock_Paper_Scissors_Lizard_Spock_Game/README.md

 6. The ribbon at the top will display a green check when it has been deployed correctly.
 7. On the "Deployment" section check the link for the deploid website.

-The live link can be found here: https://sophiedufrane.github.io/project2-rockPaperScissors/
+The live link can be found here: https://sophiedufrane.github.io/PP2_Rock_Paper_Scissors_Lizard_Spock_Game/

 ## Credits

-- In the Javascrip file, the first function to wait for the DOM to finish loading before running the game came from the [Love Math Project](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/tree/master) of the Code Institute (Author NielMc).
-This was adapted for the **Rock Paper Scissors Lizard Spock Game**.

 ### Content